 - Lanier High School in San Antonio holds the Guinness World Record for the “most tamales made in a 12-hour period.”

 If you’re interested in moving to the area check out our city page on San Antonio!

 If you’re thinking about moving to San Antonio, this guide is a great place to start your research.
 But, this is only the tip of the iceberg!
 To really get a sense of what the city is all about, we recommend diving deeper into local resources.

 To take your research a little bit further, we recommend plugging into tourism sites like the Digital San Antonio Visitor’s Guide and cultural publications like San Antonio Magazine, which can help you with local festivals, events, and other events around the community.
-Also, tuning in to local radio stations and news sources like KSAT San Antonio, San Antonio Express-News, San Antonio Current, and the Rivard Report will help you stay in the know about all of the most important happenings around the city leading up to your move.
+Also, tuning in to local radio stations and news sources like KSAT San Antonio, San Antonio Express-News, San Antonio Current, and the Rivard Report will help you stay informed about all of the most important happenings around the city leading up to your move.

 Finally, use social media as a resource.
-Don’t hesitate to join local Facebook groups where you can ask questions and get connected with locals.
+Don’t hesitate to join local Facebook groups where you can to ask questions and get connected with locals.
 Most neighborhoods have groups like this, and they can be extremely helpful to get a feel for a new area and start making connections before moving to a new city.